-In political science, a political system means the type of political organization that can be recognized, observed or otherwise declared by a state.[1]
+In political science, a political system means the form of political organization that can be observed, recognised or otherwise declared by a society or state.[1]

 It defines the process for making official government decisions.
 It usually comprizes the governmental legal and economic system, social and cultural system, and other state and government specific systems.
 However, this is a very simplified view of a much more complex system of categories involving the questions of who should have authority and what the government influence on its people and economy should be.

 According to David Easton, "A political system can be designated as the interactions through which values are authoritatively allocated for a society".[6]
-Political system refers broadly to the process by which laws are made and public resources allocated in a society, and to the relationships among those involved in making these decisions.[7]
+Political system refers broadly to the process by which laws are made and public resources allocated in society, and to the relationships among those involved in making these decisions.[7]

 A sovereign state is a state with a permanent population, a defined territory, a government and the capacity to enter into relations with other sovereign states.